Darnoker/CO2AbsorptionCalculator/README.md

 # CO2 Absorption Calculator
-University Group Project under mentoring of Kainos company representative.
+University Group Project under mentoring of Kainos company and Las na Zawsze foundation representatives.

-The goal of this project is to pass the semester, and create a proof of concept algorithm, that calculates how much CO2 will a forest absorb.
+The goal of this project is to pass the semester, and create a proof of concept algorithm, that calculates how much CO2 will forest absorb.
 As a 2 person project, work is splitted into backend and frontend.

+User has to choose between mature forests and young forests, then he will be led to select according parameters for calculating CO2 absorption.

 # Contributors